 The all black blade features a matching, black, ergonomic Grivory handle to help stabilize your grip and minimize user fatigue.
 The 1095 Cro-Van steel blade will sharpen easily and is tough enough to handle anything you can think of out in the woods.

 This blade is strong enough for batoning and will last years.
 Even after you’re finished out in the woods, you’ll find that your blade is still razor sharp.
-You get what you pay for with this high quality blade.
+You get what you pay for with this high-quality blade.
 You won’t regret a penny.

-Cold Steel 16ABSJ Natchez Bowie
+Cold Steel Natchez Bowie Knife

 The blade itself is 11 3/4 inches and is perfectly shaped to provide a balance of strength and leverage.
 The blade also features vacuum heat-treated VG-1 San Mai III blade construction.
 The workmanship of this blade is unparalleled.

-This blade does not feature a full tang, however the reason it doesn’t is to help balance this blade.
+This blade does not feature a full tang, however, the reason it doesn’t is to help balance this blade.
 One of the first things you’ll notice is how well balanced this blade is, especially for its size.
 It also comes with and holds an outstanding edge that will make any cutting easy.

-Ontario Spec Plus Marine Raider Bowie
+Ontario Spec Plus Bowie Knife

-Dimensions: 15 inch overall length, 9.75 inch blade
+Dimensions: 15-inch overall length, 9.75-inch blade

-Best Use: Combat & field work
+Best use: Combat and field work

 The blade itself is 9.75 inches and features a full tang for added strength.
-The blade is manufacture in the USA in New York State’s scenic Southern Tier and comes with a lifetime warranty from the Ontario Knife Company.
+The blade is manufactured in the USA in New York State’s scenic Southern Tier and comes with a lifetime warranty from the Ontario Knife Company.
 The Ontario Knife company is also a supplier to the US Government and Military.
 This knife is the real deal.

 This knife will withstand any beating you put it through.
-The SP10 also features a Kraton handle which will provide a secure grip and decrease impact on your hand when using the knife.
-The blade comes with a sturdy combination leather/cordura sheath and lanyard.
+The SP10 also features a Kraton handle, which will provide a secure grip and decrease impact on your hand when using the knife.
+The blade comes with a sturdy combination leather/Cordura sheath and lanyard.
 It’s worth it to spend a little bit more to get a blade of this caliber.

 Timber Rattler Western Outlaw Bowie Knife

-Dimensions: 17 inch overall length, 11.375 inch blade
+Dimensions: 17-inch overall length, 11.375-inch blade

-Best Use: Field work & batoning
+Best use: Field work and batoning

 The total length of the blade is 17 inches.
 It’s definitely not a shy blade.
 As you examine it further you’ll notice the classic gray hardwood handle and brilliant brass-plated guard.
 Together these features make it a blade your friends will surely be jealous of.
 The blade also includes a genuine leather sheath.